How to Hire Software Developers?

 2.5 Conduct Interviews

 You’ve already spent a lot of time and energy in advertising positions and screening resumes and portfolios of potential applicants.
-Even so, you shouldn’t relax your standards when conducting the interview.
+However, you should maintain your standards when conducting the interview.
 Here are some guidelines to follow to make the interview process smooth and successful for everyone involved.

 1. Practice skill-based interviews.